Article written by

 Rather than trying to think “what strain do I need for which condition?”, look instead at the measurement of cannabinoid-terpenoid ratios.
 Strains can have the same name and entirely different ratios, and lab test results are a better indication of effect.

-Touching on the indica vs. sativa debate, while these names refer only to the characteristics of the plants’ growth, we do see patterns across their cannabinoid and terpene profiles.
-Indicas generally do (but not necessarily always) contain more CBD (as well as terpenes such as myrcene) than sativas.
-Sativas from equatorial regions, meanwhile, seem to generally contain more tetrahydrocannabivarin (THCV) than indicas, and often contain terpenes such as limonene and beta-caryophyllene.
+Touching on the indica vs. sativa debate, while these names refer only to the characteristics of the plants’ growth, we do see some patterns across their cannabinoid and terpene profiles, but these are not strong correlations.
+Indicas from the Afghani region generally do (but not necessarily always) contain more CBD (as well as terpenes such as myrcene) than sativas from Equatorial regions.
+Sativas from equatorial regions, meanwhile, seem to generally contain more tetrahydrocannabivarin (THCV) than indicas, and often contain terpenes such as terpinolene, limonene and beta-caryophyllene.
 Alpha- and beta-pinene seem to be present in both types of cannabis to varying extents.
 Ruderalis plants have often been tested to have high amounts of CBD.

 3. Are you taking any other medications alongside cannabis?

 This means that care must be taken if other pharmaceutical drugs are used in combination with cannabis, though cannabis may, in turn, allow patients to lessen their dependence on these medications.
-For example, a person who is suffering from epilepsy may need to taper the amount of AEDs they need to take.
+For example, a person who is suffering from epilepsy may need to taper the amount of AEDs they need to take, or someone suffering from chronic pain may be able to reduce or replace their prescription opioids.

 4. What do I hope to achieve with the help of cannabis?